 Importance :

 Usually, the low holdup is desired by reasonable holdup is necessary for efficient column operation.
-The weight of liquid held in the following must be considered when determining the supports loads at the bottom of the packing as well as the column itself.
+The weight of liquid held in the following must be considered when determining the support loads at the bottom of the packing as well as the column itself.
 The higher the holdup for any particular packing the greater will be the gas pressure drop and the longer the column drainage time when shutting down.
 Smaller size packing tends to have greater holdup than larger packing.
-Further, the prediction of liquid holdup is of interest to the designer is estimating the response of the system to variations in operating conditions.
+Further, the prediction of liquid holdup is of interest to the designer in estimating the system's response to variations in operating conditions.

 Hold-up: